 Uganda, a Eurocentric construct that was economically self-serving, was so-named based on the largest African kingdom of Buganda [surrounding the current nation’s capital of Kampala] and deemed a British protectorate from 1894 to 1962.
 This status allowed constituent African kingdoms to retain a degree of self-determination in spite of communities having to overcome being split into Britain’s separate, nonsensical national boundaries [Kenya, Uganda, etc.] which only served the colonizer’s interests.
 Many traditional aspects of the constituent BaNtu kingdoms [see map] thus survived under the commonwealth monarchy which was abolished with Uganda’s independence in 1963.
 However, under the post-colonial leadership of President Milton Obote, in 1967 Uganda then proceeded to abolish the remaining monarchies.
 It wasn’t until 1993, under current President Yoweri Museveni that these traditional kingdoms were permitted to reincorporate under the caveat that they were to only be “cultural,” not “political” entities.

 According to cultural tradition, the Baganda are ruled by two kings: one spiritual and the other material.
-Referred to by the title of Kabaka – Ronald Muwenda Mutebi II [pictured above] – the Buganda king holds the historical relationship between clans as sacred to the foundation and well-being of his kingdom.
+Referred to by the title of Kabaka – Ronald Muwenda Mutebi II [pictured left] – the Buganda king holds the historical relationship between clans as sacred to the foundation and well-being of his kingdom.
 Buganda’s founding [according to Neil Kodesh in Beyond the Royal Gaze] came about through an initial encounter between the heads of two clans: Kasujja – whose clan totem was the colobus monkey – and Kintu (Buganda’s founding Kabaka), whose clan totem was the leopard/panther.
 Upon this meeting, Kasujja (who was already settled in Buganda) gave Kintu the skin of a leopard for his protection.
 This skin represents Mayanja, the musambwa or territorial spirit who created the Mayanja River… who appears in the form of a leopard… and who protects the kingdom of Buganda.
 To this day, the leopard skin is one of the main symbols of royalty in all the constituent kingdoms.
 Whether worn or mounted – under-throne, under-foot [see pics below] or through the underworld as Tutankhamun – the royal panther king alone is privileged in regard to this sacred totemic relationship.

 Mujaguzo are the regalia of Royal Drums which represent the spiritual/supernatural Kabaka of Buganda.
 Upon the birth of a royal prince or princess, specially selected drummers sound these Royal Drums to announce the glad tidings to subjects of the Buganda kingdom.
 In order to protect against pre-emptive assassination attempts, the firstborn prince is prohibited from succeeding the Kabaka.
 Instead, during the reign of the material Kabaka, the prince who will succeed him is selected by a council who’ve observed and compared his development to other princes and kept his name as a state-secret.
 Upon the Kabaka’s death, the Mujaguzo Royal Drums are again sounded to announce the event to the kingdom.
 As the late Kabaka lies in state, his successor reveals himself by laying a special piece of bark cloth over his father’s body.